Skip to main content

 getSettlement() / getState()Anyone (view)

 The coordinator role is the only privileged role.
-It allows the settlement engine to propose transitions.
-All other functions are either permissionless or view-only.
+It allows the settlement engine to propose transitions during the compliance phase.
+Post-compliance, the contracts operate autonomously without the coordinator role.

 Data conversion